SaBay89/GlomeruliDetection/Readme.md

 Check the results in the folder images and the quality of the detection.
 The numbers in the description of the images represents the zoom-factor.

-In the future i will extend the ability of the detector to discriminate between healthy and skelorized Glomeruli.
+In the future I will extend the ability of the detector to discriminate between healthy and skelorized Glomeruli.
 Further plans are to combine the detector with the network U-net for segmentation.

 ## Motivation

-During my ph.D. i in the Nephrology i anaylzed a lot of  kidney stainings.
+During my ph.D.  in the Nephrology I anaylzed a lot of  kidney stainings.
 My task was to count, classifie and measure the size of the Glomeruli.
-I did it manually and it was very boring.
+I did it manually and that was very exhausting.
-But with the new A.i technologies today and acessibility, we can automate such taskes.
+But with the new A.I technologies today and accessibility, we can automate such tasks.
-Therefore i will share my experiences and want collaborate with other motivated colleques to extend the Detector.
+Therefore I will share my experiences and want to collaborate with other motivated colleques to extend the Detector.

 ## Prequisities to use :